LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 --db-type postgresql
 ```

+If you want to log the connection, you can add `loggerLevel=TRACE` to the properties file.

 Note, this was run with AdoptOpenJDK.

-#loggerLevel=TRACE

 ## Alternative: Manually apply the schema